Anshler/vietnamese-poem-classifier/README.md

 # Vietnamese poem classifier and evaluator

-A Vietnamese poem classifer using [BertForSequenceClassification](https://huggingface.co/trituenhantaoio/bert-base-vietnamese-uncased)
+A Vietnamese poem classifer using [BertForSequenceClassification](https://huggingface.co/trituenhantaoio/bert-base-vietnamese-uncased) with the accuracy of ```99.7%```

 This is a side project during the making of our [Vietnamese poem generator](https://github.com/Anshler/poem_generator)